Skip to main content

 The unique experience of a night in Livorno

-Homes are more than buildings: they shape the identity and social fabric of the city, each with a warm, distinctive style.
-One hugs the sea with the sound of the waves; another lives in the heart of the city's nightlife.
-Welcome to Livorno's homes.
+These homes are more than simple structures: they shape the identity and social fabric of a city, each with its own unique and welcoming style.
+There is one near the sea that lulls you with the sound of the waves, or one in the heart of the city that makes you feel part of Livorno's vibrant nightlife.
+Welcome to the homes of Livorno.